 The exhibition was fully accessible to the public, free of charge, 24 hours a day, seven days a week, and featured 39 large-scale perforated vinyl photographic works installed directly on City Hall’s windows, along with two monumental banners, one mounted on City Hall and the other at the southwest entrance to Nathan Phillips Square.

-The project was supported by Manifesto Community Projects and Canon Canada, and was presented as part of ArtworxTO: Toronto’s Year of Public Art 2021 – 2022, a city-wide initiative celebrating Toronto’s public art ecosystem and creative communities.
+The project was supported by Manifesto Community Projects and Canon Canada and presented as part of ArtworxTO: Toronto’s Year of Public Art 2021 – 2022, a citywide initiative celebrating Toronto’s public art ecosystem and creative communities.

 Originally scheduled to conclude on July 19, 2022, the exhibition was extended until September 6, 2022, following a majority vote by Toronto City Councillors, a rare outcome for a temporary public art installation.
 The extension reflected the project’s scale of public engagement and cultural impact.